platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 {{% note %}}

 For information on costs related to resource usage, see the [{{% vendor/name %}} pricing page](https://upsun.com/pricing/).
-Note that you can [monitor these costs](/administration/billing/monitor-billing.md) in the Console.
+You can [monitor these costs](/administration/billing/monitor-billing.md) in the Console.

 {{% /note %}}